freelancerua/yii2-chat/README.md

     ],
 ],
 ```
+You can use other module name e.g. yiichat
 Best way add this configuration to main-local.php (for advanced app)

 4. Follow this instructions to update/setup Node.js to version 10.x: